Public Records Law & Resources

 On June 3, 2016, Governor Baker signed into law "An Act to Improve Public Records," enhancing public access to information.
 That law went into effect January 1, 2017.

 The Commonwealth of Massachusetts broadly defines what constitutes a public record.
 The public records law includes nearly all documentary materials or data of any form generated, received or maintained by the Town, its employees, boards, committees and commissions.
 In order to protect certain privacy and security interests, there are certain narrowly defined statutory exemptions prohibiting particular public records, or portions thereof, from disclosure.
-A list of public records that are exempt may be found at a
+See a list of public records that are exempt.